Fresh-Advance/Electronic-Invoice/README.md

 ## License

 Please make sure you checked the License before using the module.
-License subscription can be bought on [MB Arbatos Klubas website](https://arbatosklubas.eu/)
+License subscription can be bought on [Fresh Advance website](https://freshadvance.eu/)